San Francisco Rapid Response Network

 We are one human family whatever our national, racial, ethnic, economic, and ideological differences.
 We are our brothers’ and sisters’ keepers, wherever they may be.
 Loving our neighbor has global dimensions in a shrinking world.
 At the core of the virtue of solidarity is the pursuit of justice and peace.
 Pope Paul VI taught that “if you want peace, work for justice.”
 The Gospel calls us to be peacemakers.
 Our love for all our sisters and brothers demands that we promote peace in a world surrounded by violence and conflict.
 (USCCB/What We Believe)

 Archbishop John Quinn with Vietnamese refugees at SFO 1976.
 Photo: Daniel DeGeannaro/Catholic Charities; Archives of San Francisco Archdiocese (AASF).

-Scroll down to see information, Catholic resources, and upcoming events.
+Scroll down to see information, Catholic resources, and events.

 Plan for Accompaniment and Education, January 2017 | Plan de Acompañamiento y Educacion, Enero 2017

 Ash Wednesday Statement on Immigration from the California Conference of Catholic Bishops English | Spanish

 "Hundreds turn out to support immigrants on inauguration week," by Christina Gray, Catholic San Francisco, February 1, 2017